AlpacaTravel/graphql-docs/reference/README.md

 <td valign="top">[<a href="#id">ID</a>!]</td>
 <td>

-The attribute custom/external-ref attribute associations that are to be returned
+Filter by the custom/external-ref attribute of the items

 </td>
 </tr>